iamamofa/HumanG_Fusion/sample_data/data.md

-# Get your Sample Data Setto Test
+# Get your Sample Data Set for Test

 ### Kindly get your Data  through this url
 ![Data](#get-your-sample-data-set)